Adult Learners (Nontraditional Students)

 Your life changes when you enter college.
 Your days will soon be even busier and filled with new challenges, priorities, and activities.
 Students who become familiar with their campus, the faculty and staff, and available resources enhance their chances for success.
 Students admitted to UA Little Rock will receive an email invitation, at the email address provided on the admission application, to complete online orientation or attend orientation on campus.

-Additional information is available at ualr.edu/newstudents or you may contact the Student Experience Center, (501) 916-3000.
+Additional information is available at ualr.edu/newstudents or you may contact the Student Experience Center, at (501) 916-3000.

 Providing a unique educational experience to graduate students, the UA Little Rock Graduate School conducts orientation online at ualr.edu/gradschool.
 It is required that all newly admitted graduate students complete this orientation.